Skip to content

 Report Deliverables

-• System Architecture: Provides analysis of basin-scale drought and wastewater resilience architecture.
+• System Architecture: Analyses basin-scale drought, supply, wastewater, and flood-resilience architecture.

-• Governance Signals: Delivers insight into regulatory reform, oversight, and delivery dependencies.
+• Governance Assessment: Delivers insight into regulation, regional coordination, oversight, and delivery dependencies.

-• Capital Pathways: Enables evaluation of long-horizon infrastructure financing and execution risk.
+• Capital Pathway Review: Evaluates long-horizon infrastructure financing, programme sequencing, and execution risk.

 The Five Strategic Pillars